-Anti-puncture kit TMS (Tyre Mobility System)
+TMS (Tyre Mobility System)

-The Anti-puncture kit (Tyre Mobility System) will reliably seal punctures caused by the penetration of a foreign body of up to about 4 mm in diameter.
+The Anti-puncture kit (Tyre Mobility System) will reliably seal punctures caused by the penetration of a foreign body of up to about

+4 mm in diameter.
 Do not remove foreign objects, e.g. screws or nails, from the tyre.

-After inserting the sealant residue in the tyre, you must again check the tyre pressure about 10 minutes after running.
+After inserting the sealant residue in the tyre, you must again check the tyre pressure about 10 minutes after starting the engine.